Corn Ribs

 Instructions

 • Stand the corn vertically on a cutting board.
-Place the knife firmly at the top of the corn right in the middle and push the knife downwards carefully, rowing it back and forth if needed.
-The shorter and wider the corn is, the easier it will be.
+Place the knife firmly at the top of the corn, right in the middle, and push down carefully, sawing back and forth without pushing too hard.

 • Hold the two halves together and cut them in half again vertically to create quarters.

-• Place the corn ribs in the preheated air fryer in a single layer, leaving space between each of them to allow for air flow
+• Place the corn ribs in an air fryer basket in a single layer, leaving space between each one.

 • Air fry at 400ºF until the corn ribs start to curl and become charred, 10–15 minutes.

-• Serve with sprinkling of sea salt and fresh cilantro, if desired.
+• Serve with a sprinkle of sea salt and fresh cilantro, if desired.

 Notes

-Storage: These corn ribs are best served as soon as they are made, but leftovers will keep well covered in the fridge for 2 to 3 days.
-Reheat them in the air fryer at 360F for 2 to 3 minutes or in the oven at 375F for around 8 minutes.
+Storage: I recommend eating the corn riblets fresh, but leftovers will keep well covered in the fridge for 2–3 days.
+Reheat them in the air fryer at 360°F for 2–3 minutes or in the oven at 375°F for around 8 minutes.

 Nutrition